afnog/sse/ip/exercise.md

 ### Capture some traffic

-Run a capture for 10 seconds, look at the traffic and analyse it.
+Start a capture (e.g. 1000 packets), look at the traffic and analyse it.

 Look out for:

 * Wireless (802.11)
 * ARP
 * DNS
-* UDP
+* UDP (Skype/VPN/unusual)

 If you find something interesting/unusual, send a pcap file to the intructor.